-This brings me to the second advantage of these things, people don’t want to be in court and become a public figure, bringing these bosses to account.
-A lot of people just want to get another job and move on from the whole thing.
-Making them go through a 2 year court case is probably the last thing they want to happen to them.
+The second advantage of settlements is that most people don’t want to be in court and become public figures, bringing their bosses to account.
+They just want to get another job and move on from the whole thing.
+Making them go through a 2-year court case is probably the last thing they want to happen to them.

 Also, employment law legal aid was cut a long time ago, therefore, how do you fund that court case?
 How do you afford a lawyer?
 The whole thing in practice is a bit of a nightmare.
 It is a difficult reality.

 The stigma attached to people who have gone public with allegations of harassment

 If you are well-known yourself, or the person you are trying to claim against is well-known, it must attract press attention.
 Forever after you become the person who was sexually harassed by so and so, but you probably don’t want future employers knowing this and associating you with your past.

 You most likely didn’t invite this type of behaviour in the first place, so the last thing you want is the stigma around you for the rest of your life.

 What our Alex Monaco proposes in his book, The Resignation Revolution, is the concept that people should want to resign and get paid off.
 It shouldn’t be seen as wrong to get ‘hush money’.

 You have to accept that the past is the past; this has happened; it was bad.
 Going forward what do you want, a lump sum payment, or to go to court and be in the public eye?
 The fact is that people would probably not do either of these things if you banned gagging orders: people would get nothing at all.